planetoftheweb/flex-videos/README.md

 A professional WordPress plugin for displaying flexible, responsive video embeds with YouTube API integration.

+## Highlights
+- ✨ Modern flyout overlay on hover: See full video details in a beautiful, left-aligned overlay with large thumbnail, title, and description.
+- 🖼️ Cropped thumbnails: Black bars from YouTube thumbnails are now cropped out for a cleaner grid.
+- 🟧 "Visit Channel" button: Now styled with a bold, orange-yellow gradient and modern sans-serif font for better visual integration.
+- 🧹 Tighter layout: Reduced extra space above/below the grid and in overlays for a more compact, professional look.
+- 🛠️ Cleaner markup: Removed unnecessary inner container divs for simpler, more semantic HTML.
+- 🪟 Overlay content is never clipped and always visible, even at viewport edges.

 ## Features
 - 🎥 **YouTube API Integration** - Display latest videos from any channel
 - 📱 **Responsive Design** - Mobile-friendly video grids that look great on all devices
 - ⚡ **Performance Optimized** - Built-in caching and lazy loading for fast page loads
 - 🎨 **Customizable Layout** - Control columns, rows, spacing, and video dimensions
-- 📝 **Custom Titles & Descriptions** - Set your own title/description for thumbnails and single video
-- 🔗 **Channel Link Option** - Show or hide a link to your YouTube channel
+- 🔗 **Channel Link Option** - Show or hide a link to your YouTube channel (now a bold, orange button)
 - 🔧 **Easy Configuration** - Simple admin interface for API setup and display options
 - 🌐 **Translation Ready** - Full internationalization support
 - 📊 **Analytics Integration** - Built-in click tracking for Google Analytics